 We own marks that are registered with the United States Patent and Trademark Office and are protected under applicable intellectual property laws.
 We attempt to obtain registration of our trademarks whenever practicable and to pursue vigorously any infringement of those marks.
 Our trademark registrations have various expiration dates; however, assuming that the trademark registrations are properly renewed, they have a perpetual duration.
-We also hold an exclusive license to the Rexall brand through at least March 5, 2026 and the Believe Beauty brand through at least March 23, 2022.
+We also hold an exclusive license to the Rexall brand through at least March 5, 2026.